Martine A. Rothblatt Sells 3,600 Shares of United Therapeutics Co. (NASDAQ:UTHR) Stock

 United Therapeutics Co.
-(NASDAQ:UTHR – Get Free Report) CEO Martine A. Rothblatt sold 3,600 shares of the stock in a transaction on Friday, April 26th.
-The shares were sold at an average price of $235.20, for a total value of $846,720.00.
-Following the sale, the chief executive officer now owns 130 shares in the company, valued at approximately $30,576.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+(NASDAQ:UTHR – Get Free Report) CEO Martine A. Rothblatt sold 3,600 shares of United Therapeutics stock in a transaction that occurred on Tuesday, April 30th.
+The stock was sold at an average price of $235.35, for a total transaction of $847,260.00.
+Following the completion of the sale, the chief executive officer now owns 130 shares of the company’s stock, valued at $30,595.50.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.

-United Therapeutics (NASDAQ:UTHR – Get Free Report) last posted its quarterly earnings results on Wednesday, February 21st.
-The biotechnology company reported $4.36 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $4.28 by $0.08.
-United Therapeutics had a return on equity of 17.72% and a net margin of 42.31%.
-The business had revenue of $614.70 million for the quarter, compared to the consensus estimate of $575.01 million.
-During the same quarter in the prior year, the company earned $2.67 EPS.
-The business’s revenue was up 25.1% compared to the same quarter last year.
-On average, equities research analysts anticipate that United Therapeutics Co. will post 23.45 earnings per share for the current fiscal year.
+United Therapeutics (NASDAQ:UTHR – Get Free Report) last posted its earnings results on Wednesday, May 1st.
+The biotechnology company reported $6.17 earnings per share (EPS) for the quarter, beating the consensus estimate of $5.63 by $0.54.
+United Therapeutics had a net margin of 42.31% and a return on equity of 17.72%.
+The firm had revenue of $677.70 million during the quarter, compared to analysts’ expectations of $620.31 million.
+During the same period in the previous year, the business posted $4.86 EPS.
+The business’s revenue was up 33.7% compared to the same quarter last year.
+Equities research analysts anticipate that United Therapeutics Co. will post 23.45 earnings per share for the current year.

 Hedge Funds Weigh In On United Therapeutics